akamai/terraform-provider-akamai/docs/resources/property_edge_hostname.md

   }
 ```

-Akamai edge hostnames can be imported using a comma-delimited string of `edge_hostname_id, contract_id, group_id` in that order as ID, e.g.
+You can import Akamai edge hostnames using a comma-delimited string of edge hostname, contract, and group IDs.
+You have to enter the IDs in this order:

+ `edge_hostname_id, contract_id, group_id`

+For example:

 ```shell
 $ terraform import akamai_edge_hostname.example ehn_123,ctr_1-AB123,grp_123